SamratK/ko-tagCloud/README.md

 </table>

 <h2>data argument</h2>
-<p> The data argument should be a javascript array with JSON objects with following options :-</p>
+<p> This is a required argument.
+The data argument should be a javascript array with JSON objects with following options :-</p>
 <table>
 <thead>
 <tr>